 The (Simplified) 2026 Calendar

-Buzz Lightyear’s Space Ranger Spin (Magic Kingdom) reopens from lengthy refurbishment (unknown date)
+Unspecified Spring - Big Thunder Mountain Railroad (Magic Kingdom) reopens; Buzz Lightyear’s Space Ranger Spin (Magic Kingdom) reopens

-What’s notable about this calendar is that it’s pretty packed with notable but minor updates.
-These are mostly cool changes to good rides, but only the last item is arguably brand new, depending on whether or not you count it as a “reopening” of the version that closed in 2015.
+What’s interesting about this calendar is that it’s pretty packed with notable but minor updates.
+These are mostly cool changes to good rides, but only the Bluey “experience” is brand new.
+The very last item—The Magic of Disney Animation—is arguably new, depending on whether or not you count it as a “reopening” of the version that closed in 2015.

 2026 Will Be A Good Year for Stability